arnosolo/my-public-docs/docs/metadata-watermark-terms-of-use.md

 ---
-title: Terms of Use for Metadata Watermark
+title: Terms of Use for Shutter Stamp
 lang: en-US
-description: Terms of Use for Metadata Watermark
+description: Terms of Use for Shutter Stamp
 ---

 # {{ $frontmatter.title }}

 1. Acceptance of Terms

-By downloading, installing, or using the Metadata Watermark App ("the App"), you agree to be bound by these Terms of Use.
+By downloading, installing, or using the Shutter Stamp App ("the App"), you agree to be bound by these Terms of Use.
 If you do not agree to these terms, please do not use the App.

 2. License